Faith… an excerpt from the book:

 Affirmation: I walk by faith because I believe God has a plan and a purpose for my life.

-Next post: If… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee
+Next post: If… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee

-Previous post: Victory… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee
+Previous post: Victory… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee